Uniqueness in Haken's Theorem: Sweepouts, spines, and labels for the graphic

 The core argument will mirror that of \cite[Section 4]{FS}, with the isotopy $E_s, 0 \leq s \leq 1$ from $E_0$ to $E_1$ replacing what was there a sweepout of $S^3$ by level $2$-spheres.
 In addition we use $s$ to simultaneously parameterize a movie of the sequence of edge slides on the spines that take $\Sss_{0, A} \cup \Sss_{0, B}$ to $\Sss_{1, A} \cup \Sss_{1, B}$.
 Together, this sweep-out and the isotopy $E_s$ (together with edge slides on the spines) produce a ``graphic" $\Ggg$ in the $(t, s)$-square $I \times I$.

-The graphic consists of open regions $R_i$ where $E_s$ and $T_t$ intersect transversely, edges or ``walls" where the two have a tangency, and cusp points where two types of tangencies cancel.
-As argued in \cite{RS} only domain walls corresponding to saddle tangencies need to be tracked.
+The graphic consists of open regions where $E_s$ and $T_t$ intersect transversely, edges or ``walls" where the two have a tangency, and cusp points where two types of tangencies cancel.
+As argued in \cite{RS} and discussed a bit further below, only domain walls corresponding to saddle tangencies need to be tracked.
 Cusps and tangencies of index 2 or 0 can be erased as they amount only to births/deaths of inessential simple closed curves of intersection in $E_s \cap T_t$.
 The most interesting event which occurs are transverse crossings of saddle walls; at this point two independent saddle tangencies occur.

+In more detail, consider first a region $R$ in which $E = E_s$ and $T = T_t$ intersect transversally, in a set $\fc$ of simple closed curves.
+A curve $c \in \fc$ is either essential in $T$ or bounds a disk $D_c \subset T$.
+In the latter case, the union of $D_c$ with a disk $E_c$ that $c$ bounds in a component $\Ebar$ of $E$ define an immersed sphere $S_c$ in $M$, which may or may not be null-homotopic in $M$.
+If $\Ebar$ is a sphere, so $c$ bounds two disjoint disks in $\Ebar$, denote the corresponding immersed spheres $S_c$ and $S'_c$.
+Note that $S_c$ and $S'_c$ cannot both be null-homotopic, since we are assuming $\Ebar$ is essential in $M$.